Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 "Absolutely not . . . stay away."

-Wellington City Council has closed most of the road between the two bays to protect motorists from the debris being thrown onto the road.
+Wellington City Council has closed most of the road between the two bays to protect motorists from debris being thrown on to the road.

 Motorists and pedestrians are asked to avoid the South Coast and stay safe at home.